drawbuildplay/drawbuildplay.github.io/content/blog/15-charming-bridal-shower-ideas/index.md

 {{<imgproc "images/hightea.jpeg" Resize "600x" >}}{{</imgproc>}}

 ## Farmhouse Chic
-Image Description: A rustic barn setting with burlap table runners, mason jars filled with wildflowers, and a backdrop of farm animals.

 For a rustic vibe, go with a farmhouse theme.
 Use burlap and mason jars, serve hearty foods like quiches and pies, and perhaps even have farm animals for a fun photo booth.

 {{<imgproc "images/farmhouse-bridal-shower.jpeg" Resize "600x" >}}{{</imgproc>}}